 Polycystic Ovarian Syndrome (PCOS) is a leading cause of infertility in reproductive aged woman, affecting approximately 5 million in the US alone.
 In this article I am sharing natural solutions in the treatment of PCOS that I use in my medical practice.

-The name suggests that in order to have this diagnosis a woman should also have multiple cysts on her ovaries.
+PCOS–the name suggests that in order to have this diagnosis a woman should also have multiple cysts on her ovaries.
 This just isn’t true for the majority of cases.
 And this name is so confusing that it even leads to under diagnosis by health care professionals— a much larger issue, especially when your fertility is at stake.

 But PCOS is about a whole lot more than fertility alone.
 Having PCOS puts you are greater risk for developing diabetes, high cholesterol and heart disease.
 And while the cysts require an ultrasound to detect, the other, more common symptoms of PCOS are much more evident to women— acne, weight gain, male pattern hair growth and irregular periods.